 The town of Alhaurin el Grande has around 24,000 inhabitants and is particularly popular with nationals from northern Europe, many of whom have settled there.

-Alhaurin el Grande sits at approximately 325 metres above sea level, bordered by the Serranias de Mijas (Mijas Mountains) to one side and the Guadalhorce valley to the other; it occupies a surface of just over 73km2.
+Alhaurin el Grande covers about 73 square km and sits at approximately 325 metres above sea level, bordered by the Mijas Mountains (Serranias de Mijas) on one side and the Guadalhorce valley on the other.
+It was originally called Alhaur (‘the people of the valley).

-Throughout Alhaurin el Grande you will notice that buildings are a fusion of traditional older style and new, all coexisting in harmony.
+Throughout Alhaurin el Grande you will notice that architectural styles encompass a mixture of traditional older style and new buildings, all coexisting in harmony.